x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-4-6-through-5-4-20-in-exchange-online.md

 # Fix email delivery issues for error code 5.4.6 or 5.4.14 in Exchange Online

 It's frustrating when you get an error after sending an email message.
-This topic describes what you can do if see the error codes 5.4.6, 5.4.14 or other error codes related to mail routing loops in a non-delivery report non-delivery report (also known as an NDR, bounce message, delivery status notification, or DSN).
+This topic describes what you can do if see the error codes 5.4.6, 5.4.14 or other error codes related to mail routing loops in a non-delivery report (also known as an NDR, bounce message, delivery status notification, or DSN).

 ## Why did I get this bounce message?